gis-ops/tutorials/valhalla/Valhalla_Install_Ubuntu1804.md

 The following steps will guide you through the whole process and should cover all necessary details.
 In order to build Valhalla on Ubuntu 18.04, you will also need to build an extra dependency called `prime_server` besides Valhalla itself.
 So don't be confused ;).

+## 1. Preparations
+In order to build Valhalla on Ubuntu 18.04 you will need to prepare your system with some vital packages:

-## 1. Create a temporary folder
+### Create a temporary folder
 First you should create a temporary folder, where all the magic will happen:
 ```bash
 mkdir ~/building_valhalla && cd $_
 ```
 -   `mkdir ~/building_valhalla` is the command to create the folder called `building_valhalla` in our home folder `~/`.
 -   `cd $_` changes the terminal path directly to the newly created folder. `$_` is a system variable and holds the output of the last command line call.
 In this case the path to the newly created folder.

-## 2. Preparations
-In order to build Valhalla on Ubuntu 18.04 you will need to prepare your system with some vital packages:

 ### Update the system
 First update your systems packages with: